d-protasov/d-protasov/README.md

   second year, I did not think that I would start developing in the field of programming, but starting from the 3rd year, I still began to slowly study this area.
-I'm studying programming hard now and I'm not going to stop!<br /><br />- 🔭 I am ready for all new projects.<br />- 📚 I am from the city of Orenburg.<br />- ⚡ I love basketball.
+I'm studying programming hard now and I'm not going to stop!<br /><br />- 🔭 I am ready for all new projects.<br />- 📚 I use VS Code<br />- ⚡ I love basketball.
 </p>

 <h3 align="left">🛠 Skills:</h3>